 Because a home addition significantly alters the home's original blueprint, preparing for a home addition is a different ballgame than preparing for any other home remodel.
 Homeowners and remodelers collaborate together to obtain surveys, permits, and floor plan documentation that is both functional for the family and meets the city’s jurisdictional ordinances.
-We’ve detailed the preparation phase for building home additions in Atlanta, GA, below.

 Step One: Obtain a Survey of the Property